oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-06-publish.md

 Table: QoS Definitions

-For a detailed description of the various Quality Of Service levels refer to [[4.3 Quality of Service levels and protocol flows]](#quality-of-service-levels-and-protocol-flows).
+For a detailed description of the various Quality Of Service levels refer to [sec](#quality-of-service-levels-and-protocol-flows).

 ##### DUP{#dup}